RicAnn/AIR/README.md

-# AIR ITS V.A.
+# AIR - Audio Open AI Robot - ITS V.A.
 RUIZ - Rome - Italy

 Audio Open AI Robot - Scripts with Open AI on Raspberry PI and Python